-While-Physical Planning-under the Planning Act may require the production of EIAs, projects such as the water supply projects generally tend to be constructed without such consideration unless it is a donor agency requirement or there is a directive from the Planning Board.
-This should not preclude the Physical Planning Department from reviewing such works even while providing an acknowledgement that permits/reviews for such are not required.
+While Physical Planning under the planning Act may require the production of EIAs, projects such as the water supply projects generally tend to be constructed without such consideration unless it is a donor agency requirement or there is a directive from the Planning Board.
+Such projects may be tacitly reviewed by reason of information.

-The Ministry of Health Wellness and the Environment, under the Environmental Health Services Act, No. 14 of 1991, governs the conservation and maintenance of the environment in the interest of general public health and highlights the responsibility of such to belong to the Ministry of Health and the Environment.
+The Ministry Health, Wellness and the Environment, under the Environmental Health Services Act, No. 14 of 1991, governs the conservation and maintenance of the environment in the interest of the general public health and highlights the responsibility of such to belong to the Ministry of Health, Wellness and the Environment.
 The Act stipulates the responsibility of the Ministry for the regulation, monitoring and controlling of present and likely environmental pollution along with the investigation, prevention, and remediation of environmental pollution.

-While CWSA will be undertaking their water works, such as this borehole exercise and does not require approval from Planning or the Ministry of Transport, it is expected that their contractor will abide by all planning, public health and environmental requirements.
+While CWSA will be undertaking their water works and does not require approval from Planning or the Ministry of Transport, it is expected that their contractor will abide by all public health and environmental requirements.
 The public health officers within the zones where the works will be occurring, as part of their routine zonal monitoring can intervene and enforce the regulations or requirements where there may be a breach by the ongoing works.